 As your child is exposed to more adult conversations or increased social environments, they are more likely to meet someone with autism.
-And they will start coming to you with questions and curiosity about what they have noticed, and it’s essential to know how to talk to kids about autism.
+They will start coming to you with questions and curiosity about what they have noticed, and it’s essential to know how to talk to kids about autism.
 It’s important to be able to speak to them about the world and answer their questions since they are naturally curious.
 This avid curiosity can sometimes create uncomfortable situations where children ask (often loudly or at an inopportune time) about something they have noticed, including differences or unique traits they have spotted in someone.
 Like asking, “How come that woman needs crutches?” or “What’s wrong with that man’s hand?”

 Children comment on differences they can see, a visual difference – something like a person using crutches or a birthmark.1 As they get older, they start to notice how people engage and interact with the world differently than them.
 This could include intellectual disabilities, learning disabilities, and speech impediments.
 Autism is very much a difference demonstrated in how children socialize, engage with, or process the world around them.
-Here are some things to remember when deciding how to talk to your kids about autism.

 5 Things to Keep in Mind When Talking to Your Child About Autism